eddykonekt/propertybridge/README.md

 The API will be live at: **http://localhost:5000/api** Swagger docs at: **http://localhost:5000/api/docs**

-> `synchronize: true` is set in development — TypeORM will auto-create all tables on first run.
+> `NOTE: synchronize: true` is set in development — TypeORM will auto-create all tables on first run.
 Set this to `false` and use migrations before going to production.

 ### 3. Frontend